Please read the following information carefully. If you have any questions, you can contact RDAM’s International Office:

 Deadline: 1 March

-Applications are processed as soon as possible.
-RDAM strives to have an answer for all applicants around mid-May.
+Applications are processed as early as possible.
+RDAM strives to have an answer for all applicants by the end of May.

 The result of the assessment is sent directly to both the international coordinator at the applicant's home institution and to the applicant.